tmszdmsk/arij/README.md

 * comments view/add
 * worklog view/add
 * multiple filters
-* plugin for jira to support Google Cloud Messaging with for sending updates
+* plugin for jira to support Google Cloud Messaging to send push notifications
 * tbd

 How to build